p-lemonish/chatroom-salt/README.md

 ***

 ### chatroom/frontend/init.sls
-Will grab the `dist.tar.gz` stored in to the Salt server and deploy it into `/var/www/html/dist`.
+Will grab the `dist.tar.gz` stored in to the Salt server at `/srv/salt/chatroom` and deploy it into `/var/www/html/dist`.
 It also initializes `frontend.conf` and restarts Nginx everytime the configuration file is updated.

 ***